Frequently Asked Questions

 Visit this page to find the Class Registration and Student Schedule Search instructions.
 Search for course offerings, class schedules, and (if you are accepted into the major) course registration is completed through MyUSF.
 Log in to view your registration appointment time and prepare to register for classes through OASIS.
 The Academic Calendar is where you will find dates for registration, drop/add, exam schedules, holidays, and graduation commencement.
 Ph.D. program course information is available from the USF Graduate Catalog in our Psychology M.A.
 (Along the Way) and Psychology Ph.D. degree sections.

-Clinical Psychology: Professor, department of psychology (research focus); Professor teaching hospital (research and clinical focus); Researcher; Administrator; Clinician.
+Clinical Psychology: Professor in Psychology (research focus); Professor at a teaching hospital (research and clinical focus); Researcher; Administrator; Clinician.
 High $180,000, Low $60,000.

 Cognition, Neuroscience, and Social Psychology: Postdoctoral researcher; Professor in Psychology Department; Applied research in industry.
 High $150,000, Low $40,000.